 If you plan to issue a subaward(s), indicate what tasks/activities or services will be provided.

-If you plan to include participant support costs in your project to pay for activities associated with a community liaison(s), describe the process you will follow for determining the amounts of the allowable stipend(s), procedures for accounting for participant support cost payments (including receipts), and documenting that the costs are allowable and do not duplicate other support provided through other Federal, state, tribal, or local programs.
+If you plan to include participant support costs in your project to pay for activities associated with a community liaison(s), describe the process you will follow for determining the amounts of the allowable stipend(s), procedures for accounting for participant support cost payments (including receipts), and documenting that the costs are allowable and do not duplicate other support provided through other Federal, state, Tribal, or local programs.

 Typical eligible tasks/activities may include cooperative agreement oversight, procuring a Qualified Environmental Professional, inventory work, community engagement (including using participant support costs associated with up to one community liaison (see Section I.B. for details)), site selection, securing site access, Phase I and Phase II environmental site assessments, cleanup planning at a specific site (including developing an Analysis of Brownfield Cleanup Alternatives (ABCA), and coordination with the local health agency on health monitoring activities.
 Additional eligible tasks/activities may include remediation, submitting and obtaining approval of Quality Assurance Project Plans, enrollment of sites in the State's Voluntary Cleanup Program, and certifying cleanup is complete.